-We may suppose that one purpose of their trip to Europe was to visit mineral springs or baths which were thought to have healing powers.
+One purpose of their trip to Europe may have been to visit mineral springs or baths which were thought to have healing powers.
 It was not much of a holiday.
 He was a very sick man.
 While the name of his "affliction" is not known, it was so severe that he could not practice law for much of 1869.
 It is noteworthy that four years later, he was forced from office after being struck down by what appears to be a stroke.
 In any event, he returned to Chatfield, seemingly refreshed, on August 20th.
 From the August 28 issue of the Democrat: